-- Using the computer to perpetrate any form of fraud, or software, film or music piracy - Use for racial, sexual, homophobic or other harassment. - To access pornographic, obscene or illegal material. - To solicit personal information with the intent of using such information to cause emotional or physical harm. - Entering into a commitment on behalf of the school (unless you have explicit permission to do this). - Visiting internet sites that contain obscene, hateful, pornographic or otherwise illegal material. - Downloading commercial software or any copyrighted materials belonging to third parties, unless this download is covered or permitted under a commercial agreement or other such licence. - · Hacking into unauthorised areas. - Publishing defamatory and/or knowingly false material about Harewood CE Primary your colleagues and/or our pupils on social networking sites, 'blogs' (online journals), 'wikis' and any online publishing format.
+- Using the computer to perpetrate any form of fraud, or software, film or music piracy - Use for racial, sexual, homophobic or other harassment. - To access pornographic, obscene or illegal material. - To solicit personal information with the intent of using such information to cause emotional or physical harm. - Entering into a commitment on behalf of the school (unless you have explicit permission to do this). - Visiting internet sites that contain obscene, hateful, pornographic or otherwise illegal material. - Downloading commercial software or any copyrighted materials belonging to third parties, unless this download is covered or permitted under a commercial agreement or other such licence. - Hacking into unauthorised areas. - Publishing defamatory and/or knowingly false material about school, your colleagues and/or our pupils on social networking sites, 'blogs' (online journals), 'wikis' and any online publishing format. - Revealing confidential information in a personal online posting, upload or, transmission, including financial information and information relating to our pupils, staff and/or internal discussions - Use of personal email to communicate with or about any school pupils - Introducing any form of malicious software into the corporate network - To disrupt the work of other users, for example, includes the propagation of computer viruses.